-Student Teaching Evaluation of Performan ce (STEP) The College of Education expects 80% of candidates to meet or exceed the target level of achievement for the Student Teaching Evaluation of teaching course that is aligned to Evaluation of ea academic year, Teaching Evalua candidates.
-The Results are gen Teaching Evaluation of Pe at the culmination of the in o standards and acts as a cach standard within the STI 92.6% of candidates met ca ation of Performance.
-This table below illustrates car erally consistent from the I candidate outcomes impro- nitial licensure program. demonstration of teachin EP is completed by the c or exceeded the expected far exceeds the 80% thr indidate performance on e Fall to Spring semesters The STEP serves as a g performance by the ourse instructor.
-In the d competency level on eshold we have set fo each standard within th and compared to the p work sample candidate.
-2023-2024 the Student r our ne STEP.
-Performance.
-Fall 2023 Spring 2024 7 To meet or Student Teaching Evaluation 1 exceed of Performance (STEP) % Met / Exceeded % Met / Exceeded competency within each STEP STEP Standard 1 - Contextual Factors: Knowing Your School and Community 96.97% 97.73% standard, candidates must earn a 4 STEP Standard 2 - Writing Standards-Based Measurable Objectives and the Learning Goal 92.24% 91.63% or 5 on a 5- point Likert STEP Standard 3 - Assessment and Data Literacy 89.22% 90.54% scale.
-The STEP Standard 4 - Unit and Lesson Planning 88.28% 90.20% expectation is a standard STEP Standard 5 - Implementation of Instructional Unit 88.77% 89.75% target amongst GCU STEP Standard 6 - Analysis of Student Learning 96.05% 96.74% assessments and is consistent STEP Standard 7 - Analysis and Reflection to Improve Planning and Practice 94.20% 96.35% with the Grand Total 92.01% 93.22% industry- standard for evidence of competency
+GCU's Student Teaching Evaluation of Performance (STEP) assignment is utilized during the student teaching course at the culmination of the initial licensure program.
+The STEP serves as a work sample that is aligned to standards and acts as a demonstration of teaching performance by the candidate.
+Evaluation of each standard within the STEP is completed by the course instructor.
+In the 2023-2024 academic year, 92.6% of candidates met or exceeded the expected competency level on the Student Teaching Evaluation of Performance.
+This far exceeds the 80% threshold we have set for our candidates.
+The table below illustrates candidate performance on each standard within the STEP.
+Results are generally consistent from the Fall to Spring semesters and compared to the previous academic year, candidate outcomes improved in all areas of the STEP.

+Fall 2023 Spring 2024 Student Teaching Evaluation of Performance (STEP) % Met / Exceeded % Met / Exceeded STEP Standard 1 - Contextual Factors: Knowing Your School and Community 96.97% 97.73% STEP Standard 2 - Writing Standards-Based Measurable Objectives and the Learning Goal 92.24% 91.63% STEP Standard 3 - Assessment and Data Literacy 89.22% 90.54% STEP Standard 4 - Unit and Lesson Planning 88.28% 90.20% STEP Standard 5 - Implementation of Instructional Unit 88.77% 89.75% STEP Standard 6 - Analysis of Student Learning 96.05% 96.74% STEP Standard 7 - Analysis and Reflection to Improve Planning and Practice 94.20% 96.35% Grand Total 92.01% 93.22%

-Practice Evaluation s The College of Education expects 80% of candidates to meet or exceed the target level of achievement on the final student teaching evaluation.
-To meet or exceed competency, candidates must earn a score within the "Target" or "Distinguished The student teaching evaluations, aligned to InTASC standards, are another measure of teacher candidate content, pedagogy, and professionalism.
+Clinical Practice Evaluation s

+The College of Education expects 80% of candidates to meet or exceed the target level of achievement on the final student teaching evaluation.
+To meet or exceed competency, candidates must earn a score within the "Target" "Distinguished categories on the rubric.

+The student teaching evaluations, aligned to InTASC standards, are another measure of teacher candidate content, pedagogy, and professionalism.
 Clinical Practice Evaluation 4 provides a summative measure of candidate performance on the InTASC standards.
 During the fourth and final Clinical Practice Evaluation during the student teaching experience, the GCU Faculty Supervisor evaluates the teacher candidate on the InTASC standards.
 This allows for better understanding of teacher candidate performance in the field directly correlated to key areas needed for effective teaching.

 AAQEP 1.a.
 Content, pedagogical, and/or professional knowledge relevant to the credential or degree sought.

 InTASC Standards 4 and 5 (Content Knowledge and Application of Content) within the Clinical Practice Evaluation provide one measure of candidates' content and pedagogical knowledge, specifically candidates' understanding and ability to apply the central concepts and structures of the content area or areas.
 The College of Education closely assesses the performance of its teacher candidates with these standards.
 Data in the table below shows the percentage of teacher candidates who have met the college expectation by earning a score within the "Target" or "Distinguished" categories.
+College of Education teacher candidates continue to exceed expectations in these areas.

+Clinical Practice Evaluation - InTASC Standards 4 and 5

-College of Education teacher candidates continue to exceed expectations in these areas. " categories on the rubric.
-Clinical Pro Clinical F Evaluat InTASC Stan Practice ion 4 Content Knowled ndards 4 an ^{Ige} of Content Semester Total N InTASC 4.1 InTASC 4.2 InTASC 4.3 InTASC 5.1 InTASC 5.2 Fall 2023 1,817 99.0% 99.2% 99.3% 98.7% 98.4% Spring 2024 1,524 98.8% 99.0% 99.1% 98.6% 98.3% Grand Total 3,341 98.90% 99.10% 99.20% 98.65% 98.35%
+Clinical Practice Evaluation 4 InTASC Standards 4 & 5 C Content Knowled ige Application of Content Semester Total N InTASC 4.1 InTASC 4.2 InTASC 4.3 InTASC 5.1 InTASC 5.2 Fall 2023 1,817 99.0% 99.2% 99.3% 98.7% 98.4% Spring 2024 1,524 98.8% 99.0% 99.1% 98.6% 98.3% Grand Total 3,341 98.90% 99.10% 99.20% 98.65% 98.35%

+AAQEP 1.b.
+Learners; learning theory, including social, emotional, and academic dimensions; and application of learning theory.